igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 ```

 You can ask how it's possible to write all these methods first and only then
 implement methods of the widget?
 I guess that this is impossible.
-I wrote skeleton of widget
+I wrote a skeleton of widget
 and step by step wrote code, so these private data methods were born from time to time
 when they were needed.
 Developing is an iterative process.
 With some experience you
 will come to it, but I believe that you are an experienced C++ developer and just want